KrasenKochev/AutomateEndpointsShoppingCart/README.md

 ToDo:

 -Refactor helper classes and test setup to improve encapsulation and abstraction.
-Unify the overall style of tests, assertions and methods used.Also to consolidate the helper functions and models to use strings/int.
+Unify the overall style of tests, assertions and methods used.
+ Also to consolidate the helper functions and models to use strings/int.
 Check on the access modifiers, if needed.
 -Expand scenario tests to cover more edge cases and user interactions like removing partial quantities, using negative quantities, volume/performance, and other.
 -Implement more convinient report viewing/generating tool

 ````